aura-nw/docs/docs/home.md

             <img src={require("@site/static/img/feature/pyxis.png").default} alt="Develop" />
           </div>
           <div class="card__body">
-            <h3>Pyxis - the Multisig solution for the Interchain</h3>
+            <h3>Pyxis - The multi-signature solution for the Interchain</h3>
-            Pyxis is a multisignature tool that is compatible with all Cosmos based chains.
-Inspired by Gnosis Safe but much safer.
+            A multi-signature tool that is compatible with all Cosmos-based chains.
+Inspired by the famous Gnosis Safe, but much safer.
           </div>
         </div>
       </a>